-CBD has an impact on the serotonin system, as evidenced by its anti-depressant effects.
-Although no specific studies have been done on CBD for night sweats, its connection with the serotonin system suggests that it could be able to help.
+CBD has an impact on the serotonin system.
+Although no specific studies have been done on CBD for night sweats, its connection with the serotonin system suggests that it could have an effect.

-Furthermore, if you struggle with fatigue and drowsiness as a result of lost sleep, then CBD may be able to help you gain some energy.
+Furthermore, if you struggle with fatigue and drowsiness as a result of lost sleep, then CBD may be able to give you a boost of energy.
 Studies have shown that taking CBD in the morning can lead to increased wakefulness, making you more alert and able to perform your daily tasks

 A huge problem for many women during the menopause is weight gain.

 Luckily, cannabidiol may be able to help here too.
 First of all, cannabinoids like CBD may help to regulate appetite and therefore help you to keep your waist circumference lower.
-Secondly, CBD can help to lower insulin levels and improve metabolism, meaning that it lessens your risk of diabetes and can help to keep your weight down.
+Secondly, CBD can help to lower insulin levels and improve metabolism..

 How to Take CBD for Menopause

 There are a number of ways to take CBD, and the method you choose is up to your personal preferences.
-If joint pain is a major concern of yours during menopause, then a topical CBD application could be a great idea.
-Simply apply a small amount of CBD lotion to the area causing the issue; the CBD can target the specific locality and ease the pain.
+For example, a topical CBD application could be a great idea if you are looking to target a specific area.

-However, it may be best to take a more general CBD supplement that can help your whole body.
+However, it may be best to take a more general CBD supplement that can promote overall wellness.
 This can be in the form of a sublingual oil, or in the form of capsules.
 CBD edibles, such as CBD-infused chocolate, are good too, because they also provide you with comfort food!
 That being said, they might not be best if you’re trying to keep your calories and sugar intake down!